spryker/spryker-docs/_includes/pbc/all/install-features/202212.0/install-glue-api/install-the-cart-glue-api.md

 ### Configure quote creation

-You can enable the creation of a cart for the newly authenticated customer while merging the guest cart with the customer cart by adjusting the configuration constant:
+You can enable the creation of a cart for a newly authenticated customer while merging the guest cart with the customer cart by adjusting the configuration constant:

 **src/Pyz/Zed/CartsRestApi/CartsRestApiConfig.php**